WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 }
 ```

-From the example shown above, we can learn that if we pass a non-optional
+From the macro expansion shown above, we can learn that if we pass a
-value to `foo`, the `bar` would only be printed once.
-This is because the
+non-optional value to `foo`, the `bar` would only be printed once.
+This is
-`return` statement involved by the macro expansion would break the outer
+because the `return` statement involved by the macro expansion would break
-loop.
+the outer loop.

-However, the `#unwrap` macro's name only shows its purpose is to unwrap
+However, the `#unwrap` macro's name only conveys the purpose of unwrapping
-optional values but not to return from a function.
-This might cause the
+optional values.
+This might cause the programmer that uses this macro to
-programmer that uses this macro to think that returning is an
+think that returning from the applied site is an
 **unintentional behavior**.

 ### Name Conflicts in Freestanding Macro

-However, **unintentional control flow manipulation** is not only one
-potential pitfall in the expansion that I gave for the `#unwrap` macro.
+The odd mentioned above is not the only potential pitfall in the expansion
+that I gave for the `#unwrap` macro.
+One more pitfall here is that the
-One more pitfall here is that the `bar` variable was re-bound by the
+`bar` variable was re-bound by the `#unwarp` macro after the macro was
-`#unwarp` macro after the macro was expanded.
-Let's continue to examine
+expanded.
+Let's continue to examine that macro expansion:
-the expansion result of the previous example:

 ```swift
 func foo(_ bar: Int?) {